manoaroomiematch/manoaroomiematch.github.io/index.md

 ## Community Feedback

 We are interested in your experience using Mānoa RoomieMatch!
+If you have the time, please fill out our [feedback form](https://forms.gle/dbzn2n8gtAp3Lnh1A).
+Thank you for using Mānoa RoomieMatch!

 ---